-The FIFO Generator supports the VirtexTM-5 built-in FIFO modules, enabling large FIFOs to be created by cascading the built-in FIFOs in both width and depth.
+The FIFO Generator supports the Virtex®-6 and Virtex-5 FPGA built-in FIFO modules, enabling the creation of large FIFOs by cascading the built-in FIFOs in both width and depth.
 The core expands the capabilities of the built-in FIFOs by utilizing the FPGA fabric to create optional status flags not implemented in the built-in FIFO macro.
-The built-in Error Correction Checking (ECC) feature in the built-in FIFO macro is also available to the user.
+The built-in Error Injection and Correction Checking (ECC) feature in the built-in FIFO macro is also available.

-Built-in FIFO Support in Virtex-4
+Virtex-4 FPGA Built-in FIFO Support

-The FIFO Generator supports a single instantiation of the Virtex-4 built-in FIFO module.
-The core also implements a FIFO flag patch ("Solution 1: Synchronous / Asynchronous Clock Work-Arounds," defined in the Virtex-4 User Guide), based on estimated clock frequencies.
+The FIFO Generator supports a single instantiation of the Virtex-4 FPGA built-in FIFO module.
+The core also implements a FIFO flag patch ("Solution 1: Synchronous/Asynchronous Clock Work-Arounds," defined in the Virtex-4 FPGA User Guide), based on estimated clock frequencies.
 This patch is implemented in fabric.
 See Appendix A, "Performance Information" for resource utilization estimates.